ska-sa/spead2/doc/introduction.rst

 ----------------------------
 The only Python dependencies are numpy_ and six_, and trollius_ on Python versions below 3.4 (for 3.4-3.6 trollius can still be used, and is needed to run the test suite).
-Running the test suite additionally requires nose_, decorator_ and netifaces_, and some tests depend on PySPEAD_ (they will be skipped if it is not installed).
 It is also necessary to have the development headers for Python.

+The test suite has additional dependencies; refer to ``setup.py`` if you are developing spead2.
+Some tests depend on PySPEAD_, but they will be skipped if it is not installed.

 There are two ways to install spead2 for Python: compiling from source and installing a binary wheel.
 The binary wheels are experimental and only